fxnn/deadbox/README.md

 need to be contained.

 * The request's unique identification.
+* A timestamp, after which the request may be regarded as outdated and removed.
 * The request type, given as URN.
 * The request payload.
 * If we want to apply routing over multiple hops, we might also need a unique